JaneliaSciComp/hortacloud-website/content/docs/user_manual/features.md

 - see all data and assign permissions for all data
 - set privileges for all users and groups
+- Download logs of user activity tracking (Enabled in Tools->Options->Horta->Log activity in database)
 - use Tools > Admin > Run as... to connect as any user (usually used for debugging purposes)

 You should limit the number of people with admin privileges.